panik772-arch/RLOR_PAMP/description.md

-## What has been done and what was the purpose here!
+## What has been done and what was the purpose he re!

 Date: 13.03.2024
 + here I implement the additional environment with finite vehicle fleet.